FlexMeasures/flexmeasures/documentation/concepts/algorithms.rst

 - Lagged outcome variables are selected based on the periodicity of the asset (e.g. daily and/or weekly).
 - Common external variables are weather forecasts of temperature, wind speed and irradiation.
 - Timeseries data with frequent zero values are transformed using a customised Box-Cox transformation.
-- To avoid overfitting, cross-validation is used.
+- To avoid over-fitting, cross-validation is used.
-- Before fitting, explicit annotations of expert knowledge to the model (like the definition of asset-specific seasonalities and special time events) are possible.
+- Before fitting, explicit annotations of expert knowledge to the model (like the definition of asset-specific seasonality and special time events) are possible.
 - The model is currently fit each day for each asset and for each horizon.

 Improvements:

-- Most assets have yearly seasonalities (e.g. wind, solar) and therefore forecasts would benefit from >= 2 years of history.
+- Most assets have yearly seasonality (e.g. wind, solar) and therefore forecasts would benefit from >= 2 years of history.

 Scheduling